 "We just have to design the mechanisms to in the appropriate way.
 I think companies should be much more open from the data-sharing perspective, because in that way society benefits."

-Volvo is also investigating how AI could assess the condition of a car a customer is buying and how it could improve predictive maintenance.
+Volvo is also investigating how AI could assess the condition of a car a customer is considering buying and how it could improve predictive maintenance.

-The whole maintenance process could be automated.
+The whole maintenance process may soon be automated.
 Volvo could receive an alert of a potential issue and instantly arrange a visit from a mechanic, who could then remotely unlock the car and make the necessary repairs.
 The growing role of automation will be supported by constant software updates and improvements to transform the industry's static business model.

 "This is an industry with a heritage of long car lifecycles where the product doesn't change for four or five years," said Rafiq.
 "That is absolutely the opposite of where this industry is going."